Education in Pakistan: Technical and vocational education

 Education plays a crucial role in developing countries by transmitting necessary life skills to the future citizens.
 After the eighteenth amendment was abolished in 2010, there was more autonomy available to people in the health care and education spectrums.
 Technical and Vocational Education Training (TVET) raised attention because education helps prepare students for future employment.
-TVET classes also offer money management lessons, personal and family health practices, Electronical and Electronics and healthcare information.
+TVET classes also offer money management lessons, personal and family health practices, and healthcare information.
 Providing proper TVET site management, adequate teacher salaries, competent teachers, up-to-date curriculum, and equity in the programs are challenges faced by Pakistani leaders.
 The major goals of TVET include investing in the country's workforce to stimulate the economy and redistribute the wealth.

 Teacher satisfaction

 Life satisfaction is a characteristic linked to teacher workplace experiences.
 A recent study in Pakistan compared teachers who were employed by regular institutions and special education institutions.
 The study asked participants questions about their emotional intelligence and life satisfaction.
 The results from the teacher institutions study showed that teachers of Pakistani special education institutions reported higher levels of emotional intelligence or self-awareness about their issues and provided ways on how to fix their own problems.
 Special education teachers also reported higher levels of life satisfaction.
 The study revealed that the general mood of the workplace is correlated with emotional intelligence.
 Further research is needed to investigate the mood differences between special education institution environments and regular education institution environments.